 FAQ

-The Mai Tai cocktail is made with rum, orange liqueur, lime juice, pineapple juice and an almond syrup called orgeat (pronounced or-jah).
+The Mai Tai cocktail is made with rum, orange liqueur, lime juice and an almond syrup called orgeat (pronounced or-jah).
 On top, a layer of dark rum is floated over the drink to give it a layered look.
+Some recipes include pineapple juice and orange juice.

 ingredients